Search This Blog

 The WSL also employed some familiar faces to pro wrestling fans.
 The main play-by-play commentator was former AWA and WWF announcer Ken Resnick.
 Former American Gladiator "Hawk" was brought in as a color commentator to portray a tough guy heel commentator alongside Resnick.
 In another wrestling connection, Marc Lloyd was a trackside commentator who would go on to a brief stint as an interviewer in WWE during the Ruthless Aggression era.

 Despite strong funding and four seasons of broadcasts on TNN, RollerJam never became a "live" attraction.
 Much like pro wrestling organizations that go on tour to increase audience interest and revenues, the hopes for taking RollerJam on the road never materialized.
 Also, much like early WCW and TNA/Impact! the rotating audience at Universal Studios that came in to watch the show taping often was just trying to beat the heat of the Florida sun rather than be a fan of the product.
-They would often be confused at the storylines and characters and tended to seem disinterested on camera.
+They would often be confused by the storylines and characters and tended to seem disinterested on camera.

 A member of the Illinois Riot cuts a promo in between jams

 TNN attempted to rebrand itself as "TNN-The National Network" after it acquired WWF's flagship show Monday Night RAW.
-RAW debuted on TNN on September 25, 2000 and despite the rumors that ECW and WWF would coexist, ECW was cancelled just two weeks later.
+RAW debuted on TNN on September 25, 2000, and despite the rumors that ECW and WWF would coexist, ECW was canceled just two weeks later.
 RollerJam continued on for a few more months, likely only because the episodes were already filmed, before airing it's final episode on January 19, 2001.
-RollerJam closed out it's run with their version of Wrestlemania called "Demolition Derby 2001."
+RollerJam closed out its run with their version of Wrestlemania called "Demolition Derby 2001."
 After a total of 101 episodes over 4 seasons and just days over 2 years on the air, RollerJam's run had come to an end.

 In 2002, a year after the show ended "Rollersport" was formed as an attempt to revive the sport as a true athletic competition by acquiring former RollerJam skaters using their inline skates and a new track.
-Without the scripted sports entertainment, and the nation's changing interests following 9-11, the fan following just wasn't there and in 2003 the project collapsed.
+Without the scripted sports entertainment and the nation's changing interests following 9-11, the fan following just wasn't there, and in 2003, the project collapsed.

 This show updated the sport for a new generation and was able to seize on pro wrestling's major popularity of the 90's.
-RollerJam used ingredients to attract the youth of the 90's that would make me watch all over again today given the opportunity.
-Using high flying stunts, brute physicality, beautiful women, muscular male athletes, compelling storylines, bright colors and outlandish characters made RollerJam perfect for it's time and a wonderful addition to my teenage memories of YesterYear.
+RollerJam used ingredients to attract the youth of the 90s that would make me watch all over again today, given the opportunity.
+Using high-flying stunts, brute physicality, beautiful women, muscular male athletes, compelling storylines, bright colors, and outlandish characters made RollerJam perfect for its time and a wonderful addition to my teenage memories of YesterYear.

 Comments